Proposition 65 Warning

 - When using some attachments e.g. a router table or dovetail jig, a fine height adjuster is recommended.

-- When using a template guide bush, ensure there is sufficient clearance between bit tip and inside edge of bush and that it cannot come into contact with collet and nut.
-Ensure bit and guide bush are concentric.
+- When using a template guide bush, ensure there is sufficient clearance between cutter tip and inside edge of bush and that it cannot come into contact with collet and nut.
+Ensure cutter and guide bush are concentric.

 - Repair of tools is only allowed in accordance with the manufacturers instructions.